josephspurrier/surfstack-routing/README.md

 ## Hooks

-There are 10 hooks you can utilize if you choose the automatic dispatching.
+There are 10 hooks you can utilize if you choose automatic dispatching.
 Manual dispatching only uses the first 3 hooks.
 They are called in this order:
 * $router::C_HOOK_BEFORE_MAP
 * $router::C_HOOK_ROUTE_VALIDATION